November 28, 2022

-STIR/SHAKEN might sound like something from an old James Bond movie (after all, that’s where the idea came from), but it's one of the most important technological developments in robocall history.
-In its simplest terms, STIR/SHAKEN is a series of protocols designed to prevent neighbor spoofing, a technique robocallers use to conceal their identities.
+STIR/SHAKEN (STIR: Secure Telephone Identity Revisited; SHAKEN: Signature-based Handling of Asserted Information Using toKENs) might sound like something from an old James Bond movie (after all, that’s where the idea came from), but it's one of the most important developments in robocall history.
+In simple terms, STIR/SHAKEN is a framework of protocols designed to prevent neighbor spoofing, a technique robocallers use to conceal their identities.
+The goal is to ensure caller ID information is reliable and accurate, even across multiple phone networks.

-However, despite the government announcing the STIR/SHAKEN framework several years ago, we're only just beginning to see its effects — so far, they haven’t been game-changing.
-This guide will answer the following questions:
+However, despite the government announcing the STIR/SHAKEN framework several years ago, we're only just beginning to see its effects — and so far, they haven’t been game-changing.
+Scammers are still stealing personal information like login credentials, Social Security numbers, and bank account details, getting away with tens of billions of dollars every year.

-• How does the STIR/SHAKEN protocol work?
+• How does STIR/SHAKEN work?

 • Has the STIR/SHAKEN implementation been effective in stopping robocalls?